Four ways the Dutch and Swedes are the same (but different)

 Meanwhile, Sweden has special roads just for bikers.
 These roads are separated from the car roads and can be up to two or three meters wide.

-Compared to the Swedes, the Dutch like to bike wildly across their country.
-The Dutch bike at a really high speed and often ignore the red traffic light.
+Compared to the Swedes, the Dutch like to bike wildly — at a really high speed and often ignoring red lights.

 Sometimes Dutch bikers have more rights than actual cars.
 And it is considered normal to bike with many kids in the bike basket.

-On the other hand, the majority of Swedes prefer biking with helmets.
-But wearing a helmet does not automatically mean that Swedes are brave in traffic.
+On the other hand, Swedes are much safer, and the majority of them prefer biking with helmets.

-Dutch and Swedes have the almighty Zlatan Ibrahimovic (a true modern Swede) in common.
-In 1999, he debuted for the football club Malmö FF and from then on he became an icon for Sweden.
+Last but not least, the Dutch and the Swedes share the almighty football player Zlatan Ibrahimović.
+In 1999, he debuted for the football club Malmö FF and from then on, he became an icon for Sweden.

 After Zlatan’s debut in Malmö FF, he signed to play for AFC Ajax in the Netherlands.
 Score!
-Zlatan Ibrahimovic was a very popular soccer player in the Netherlands and the Dutch still love him.
+Ibrahimović was a very popular soccer player in the Netherlands, and the Dutch still love him.
 (Who doesn’t?!).

 So there you have it population size, salty fish, biking and football fans, the same but also not the same.